 Your personal button collection display might be on a cork board at home, so why not use the same idea at your events?

 You can display buttons by pressing the pinbacks into the cork of the board and label the buttons by price or name.
-It's a great way to get your display up off the table when space is at a premium.
+A button display board is a great way to get your display up off the table when space is at a premium.

 Cork board button arrangement from Nerfect uses numbers to identify individual button designs